Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 2. Making a new simulation

 Open the New simulation window and select the FDTD examples category (??).
-Then choose the Fabry–Pérot cavity (1D) example (??).
+Then choose the Fabry–Pérot cavity example (??).
 This loads the main interface shown in ??.

 In a moment, we will run the simulation and observe how light travels through the structure and interacts with the cavity.
 You will see how the wave is partially reflected, how part of it enters the cavity and builds up between the mirrors, and how this behaviour is recorded by the two detectors on either side of the structure.

-4. Running the simulation
+3. Running the simulation

+Here you will find the data generated during the run.
 The key outputs for this tutorial are detector_0 and detector_1, which contain the signals recorded by the two detectors.

 You can also open device to view the 3D geometry, and the snapshots/ directory to see how the electromagnetic fields evolve over time.